Cabbage Salad or Coleslaw with Apples and/or Raisins with Dressing (1 Cup)

 How to consume Cabbage Salad Or Coleslaw With Apples And/Or Raisins With Dressing without glucose spikes

-Incorporate a source of lean protein such as grilled chicken, turkey, or tofu to your salad.
-Protein can help slow down the absorption of carbohydrates and stabilize blood sugar levels.
+Add a source of lean protein to your meal, such as grilled chicken or tofu, to help slow down the absorption of carbohydrates and stabilize blood sugar levels.

 Discover